Holiday Budget Planner

 Open Toolarrow_forwardCurrency Converter

-Convert between major world currencies using indicative exchange rates.
+Convert between major world currencies using indicative exchange rates and compare approximate values for travel, shopping, transfers, and budgeting.

 Open Toolarrow_forward